Groupon fires CEO, Mason admits "failure" in candid memo

 “It’s a lot like J.C.
 Penney.
 Changing the CEO is not going to change the fundamental tough aspects of the business.
 J.C.
 Penney stock did great when they replaced the CEO, and look what has happened since then.”

-Additional reporting By Liana Baker and Jennifer Saba in New York and Alexei Oreskovic and Poornima Gupta in San Francisco, writing by Edwin Chan; Editing by Gary Hill and Carol Bishopric
+Reporting By Alistair Barr and Edwin Chan; Editing by Gary Hill and Carol Bishopric